How Fatima Hit the Ground Running

-My name is Fatima and I am new to the Jungle Disk Team.
+My name is Fatima, and I am new to the Jungle Disk team.
 I joined the team in August of 2017 after graduating from the Open Cloud Academy with a Red Hat Certification.
-In 2015 I graduated from Texas A&M University, but after seeing that my chosen degree was not going to provide me with the fulfillment that I was looking for in a career I decided to join the Open Cloud Academy.
+In 2015, I graduated from Texas A&M University, but after seeing that my chosen degree was not going to provide me with the fulfillment that I was looking for in a career, I decided to join the Open Cloud Academy.

 Things are always better if you screen share.

 <p>Yes, I know that sometimes customers tend to be hesitant in sharing their screen because they believe that we as human beings may break something or they are scared of their private information being at risk.
-Although letting someone that you don’t know at all look at something as personal as your computer is scary, the customer has to understand that we are not here to break anything or to go snooping through your data, we just want to help so that you can get back to your other business needs.</p>
+Although letting someone that you don’t know at all look at something as personal as your computer is scary, customers need to understand that we are not here to break anything or to go snooping through your data, we just want to help so that you can get back to your other business needs.</p>

-A confident Support team member makes a confident customer.
+A confident support team member makes a confident customer.

-<p>When it comes to responding to customers there comes a time when one is flustered with the back to back questions that sometimes make even the support tech question if they are doing the correct thing.
-But if you are to respond to a customer with a “I think” or “this may be the issue” the customer will in turn not believe in you.
-This is why it is critical for a tech to always be affirmative when providing a response to the customer.
+<p>When it comes to responding to customers, there comes a time when we become flustered with the back-to-back questions that sometimes make even the support tech question if they are doing the correct thing.
+But, if we are to respond to a customer with an “I think,” or, “This may be the issue,” the customer will in turn not believe in you.
+This is why it is critical for a tech to always be affirmative when providing a response to the customer.</p>

 Customers use very different wording when it comes to technical issues.

-<p>Having to go through the transition process with a large number of customers brought to my attention that everyone had a different way of calling their “backup job” or their “network drive”.
-Which is why if you think you are not on the same page as the customer when it comes to specific wording, make sure to let them explain to you what the word they are utilizing means to them, this can save you a lot of time when troubleshooting and selecting the correct route for the customer.
+<p>Having to go through the transition process with a large number of customers brought to my attention that everyone had different terminology for their “backup job” or their “network drive.”
+This is why, if you think you are not on the same page as the customer when it comes to specific wording, you should make sure to let them explain to you what the word they are utilizing means to them.
+This can save you a lot of time when troubleshooting and selecting the correct route for the customer.</p>

-You know that you have accomplished your job once you have taught the client to be self sufficient.
+You know that you have accomplished your job once you have taught the client to be self-sufficient.

 It feels amazing when you have a customer that didn’t even know what their software was capable of doing when they got to you, and you end up explaining to them all the cool ways in which they can utilize their product.
-To me that is the best feeling there ever can be, because after spending a couple of minutes on the phone with someone they are able to understand and don’t need any more hand holding when it comes to the software.
+To me, that is the best feeling there ever can be, because after spending a couple of minutes on the phone with someone they are able to understand and don’t need any more hand holding when it comes to the software.